ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 <alert>

-Keep in mind, that you always have access to the current model in your not static methods of the repository.
+Keep in mind that you always have access to the current model in your not static methods of the repository.
 In the case above, the `
 $this->model()` represents the `Post` model with the `id=1`, because we're looking for the route: `/api/restify/posts/1`.

 </alert>

-As we saw before, there are many ways to partially modify the serialized response for the `show` request, however, you are free to customize the entire response at once by defining:
+As we saw before, there are many ways to partially modify the serialized response for the `show` request.
+However, you are free to customize the entire response at once by defining:

 ```php